rockstor/rockstor-doc/reinstall/reinstall.rst

 Data Import
 -----------

-Once the system has been re-installed as per <link> to see what is involved and your have applied the updates via the early setup prompt on the WebUI you can import the data that was present on your previous Rockstor install’s data disks; assuming you had separate data disks of course.
+Once Rockstor has been :ref:`reinstalled <reinstall>` and you have applied the updates via the automated prompt in the WebUI you can import the data that was present on your previous Rockstor install’s data disks; assuming you had separate data disks of course.